TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Conclusion

 \section{Conclusion}

-In this paper, we address the challenge of general multimodal misinformation detection, which involves diverse types of distortions, including textual, visual, and cross-modal inconsistencies.
-We observe that these tasks share common reasoning abilities while also requiring specialized skills for each distortion type.
-Based on this insight, we propose that joint training across distortion types can enhance model performance.
-To this end, we introduce TRUST-VL, a unified, explainable vision-language model equipped with a novel Question-Aware Visual Amplifier module, explicitly designed to extract task-specific visual features.
-To train this model, we construct TRUST-Instruct, a large-scale instruction dataset consisting of 198K samples with structured reasoning chains that mimic human fact-checking processes.
-Comprehensive experiments demonstrate that TRUST-VL achieves state-of-the-art performance on both in-domain and out-of-domain benchmarks.
-We believe TRUST-VL offers a promising foundation for future research on general and interpretable misinformation detection in real-world scenarios.
+In this work, we tackle the challenge of multimodal misinformation detection involving textual, visual, and cross-modal distortions.
+Recognizing that these tasks share common reasoning capabilities while also requiring specialized skills for each distortion type, we propose joint training across distortion types to enhance model performance.
+We introduce TRUST-VL, a unified, explainable VLM with a novel Question-Aware Visual Amplifier module.
+We also construct the TRUST-Instruct dataset with structured reasoning chains that mimic human fact-checking.
+Extensive experiments show that TRUST-VL achieves state-of-the-art results on both in-domain and out-of-domain benchmarks.